O'ahu - The Gathering Place in Hawaii

-“Aloha"is the best known Hawaiian word.
+“Aloha" is the best known Hawaiian word.
 It can be used for both "hello" and "goodbye" and also means love and affection.
-Hawaii is also called "Aloha State" not only because Aloha is such a popular word, but also because it is the place where the Aloha Spirit prevails.
+Hawaii is also called "Aloha State" not only because Aloha is such a popular word but also because it is the place where the Aloha Spirit prevails.
 The literal translation of Aloha is "the presence of breath" or "the breath of life".
-The ancient Kahunas, Hawaiian priests, describe the Aloha Spirit as the self-realization of one's own body and soul.
-One must first love and respect oneself and then pass on love and respect to others.
+The ancient Kahunas, Hawaiian priests, describe the Aloha Spirit as the self-realization of one's body and soul.
+You must first love and respect yourself and then pass on love and respect to others.
 Aloha means to live in harmony and to send and receive positive energy.

 The Shaka greeting